Butora Acro Review

 Our Analysis and Test Results

 Edging is the Acro's strong suit.
-Their high tension heel rand keeps the big toe snug and secure at the power point.
-Combine that with a mid sole that feels stiffer than the La Sportiva Skwama and the Scarpa Instinct and you've got a shoe that can handle the dime edges of dead vertical limestone of Wild Iris while remaining sensitive enough to feel tiny divots and crystals at the Buttermilk boulders.
+Their high tension rand keeps the big toe snug and secure at the power point.
+Combine that with a stiff midsole, and you've got a shoe that can handle the dime edges of dead vertical limestone at Wild Iris while remaining sensitive enough to feel divots and crystals on the quartz monzonite of the Buttermilk boulders.

-Although the Acro is one of the stiffer aggressive shoes we tested this year, it's no insensitive brick.
-On slick Yosemite granite, our testers found that they could feel (and stick to!) small bumps and divots, even in the less than ideal summer conditions.
-If you're on the lookout for a similar fit with more sensitivity, check out the La Sportiva Skwama, which is softer but doesn't edge quite as well.
+Although the Acro is one of the stiffer aggressive shoes we've tested, they don't feel like insensitive bricks.
+On slick Yosemite granite, our testers found that they could feel and stick to small bumps and divots, even in less than ideal summer conditions.

-These shoes run small, and we sized them the same as our street shoe size, resulting in a shoe that was great right out of the box for sport climbing and bouldering, but we'd leave them behind on a multi-pitch in favor of a more relaxed fitting shoe like the Five Ten Quantum or the Scarpa Vapor V. We found we could crag all day with breaks in between pitches and never succumb to foot pain fatigue.
+These shoes run small, and we sized them the same as our street shoe size, resulting in a shoe that was great right out of the box for sport climbing and bouldering.
+However, we'd leave them behind on a multi-pitch route in favor of a more relaxed fitting shoe.
+We found we could crag all day with breaks in between pitches and never succumb to debilitating foot pain fatigue.

-The German split leather upper feels soft and doesn't get as stinky as synthetic shoes like the FiveTen Quantum.
-The heel tension rand kept the heel on during heel hooks without causing achilles pain, though our lead tester did notice some dead space on the sides of the heel.
+The German split leather upper feels soft and doesn't get as stinky as some synthetic shoes.
+The heel tension rand kept the heel in place during tricky heel hooks.
+Our lead tester, however, did notice some dead space on the sides of the heel.
 The elastic on top of the shoe is not very tight and won't keep the shoe on very well without the velcro strap cinched down, but this makes for easy on and off, especially for folks with high volume feet.

-The Acro helped our testers float up limestone sport climbs in Sinks Canyon, WY, edge on the granite patina of the City of Rocks in Idaho, and even send a few crack climbs in Yosemite Valley.
-We were psyched to find out that Butora is yet another company producing an excellent product to help us do what we love best.
+The Butora Acro helped our testers float up limestone sport climbs in Sinks Canyon, WY, edge on the granite patina of the City of Rocks in Idaho, and even send a few crack climbs in Yosemite Valley.
+Our wide-footed testers especially appreciated the wide version, who find many narrower models too painful to use.
+Overall, the Acro left us psyched with the knowledge that Butora is yet another company producing an excellent shoe to help us rock climb our best.